joeljsv/joeljsv/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.laobi.icu/badge?page_id=joeljsv.joeljsv&style=flat-square&color=0088cc)

-I'm a student in Computer Science 🎓 from Kerala Technological University 🏛.
+I'm a student in Computer Science 🎓 in Kerala Technological University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore and learn new technologies and leverage them to solve real-life problems ✨.I'm currently into Fullstack Development and working on Data Structures and Algorithms 🤓.

 Joined Github **3** years ago.